cran/chunked/README.md

 - `semi_join`
 - `anti_join`

-Since data is processed in chunks, some dplyr verbs are not implemented, because their results may differ from processing on the whole data set.
+Since data is processed in chunks, some dplyr verbs are not implemented:
-Not implemented:

-- `summarize`
-- `group_by`
 - `arrange`
 - `right_join`
 - `full_join`

-_Note that using `do` it is possible to do grouping and summarization with `chunked`_, but you have to be explicit in how to aggregate the results from the chunks:
+`summarize` and `group_by` are implemented but generate a warning: they operate on each chunk and __not__ on the whole data set.
+However this makes is more easy to process a large file, by repeatedly aggregating the resulting data.

+- `summarize`
+- `group_by`

 ```R
 tmp <- tempfile()